How to set plan prices

 Setting plan prices - three useful tips

-That way your potential members have a choice and can decide on the price they are able to pay.
+3 plans: This way your potential members have a choice and can decide on the price they are able to pay.

 2. Think about your publication and your community

-3. Don't make the prices too low
+3. Don't set the prices too low

 The minimum for the plan price depends on the currency